-- All deadline must be turned to me in person. - Every deadline after the first one counts as one absence. - All deadlines must have been turned in before I will accept your Research Paper.
+- All deadline must be turned to me in person. - All deadlines must have been turned in before I will accept your Research Paper.

 Missed Quizzes:

 - Reading quizzes can't be made up; - Video quizzes can be made up if the student passes the quiz; passing a video quiz will give the student a quiz grade and make up for an absence.